 Doctor of Nursing Practice (DNP) Degree

-Learners develop core competencies in nursing science and consider ethical issues in health care research.
+Learners can develop core competencies in nursing science and consider ethical issues in health care research.
 There is an emphasis on the application of evidence-based nursing science to optimize patient outcomes.

 - Hospitals and clinics